Kagublanca/pastebin/README.md

 ### What is it?

 PasteBin is a way to share and post code with people through the internet in a clean way, with no hassle.
-It will automatically detect what code has been posted, thus highlighting it correctly.
+It will automatically detect what language has been posted, thus highlighting it correctly.

 ------------